 Third Party Liability (TPL) Identification and Verification

-The Contractor’s obligations under this Section are applicable to the entire Medicaid population.
+The Contractor’s obligations under this Section are applicable to the populations specified below.
 Beginning July 1, 2019, this Section shall also apply to hawk-i Members.

 Identification of TPL.

-The Contractor shall identify all liable third-party resources for Medicaid Members
+The Contractor shall identify all liable third-party resources for FFS Medicaid Members and TRICARE for the entire Medicaid population.

 The Contractor shall process all local leads received at the Agency for all Medicaid Members.
 A local lead includes but is not limited to mail, phone calls, insurance information from Medicaid applications and ongoing Income Maintenance work, PARIS matches, data exchanges for the Social Security Administrations, and the Child Support Recovery Unit.